brindha4999/CropSense/README.md

-🌾CropSense – AI & IoT Based Smart Crop & Fertilizer Recommendation System
+# 🌾 CropSense – Smart Crop Recommendation System

-📌Project Description
+## 📌 Project Description

-CropSense is an AI and IoT-based agriculture decision support system that helps farmers choose the most suitable crop based on soil and environmental conditions.
+CropSense is a machine learning–based agriculture decision support system that helps farmers choose the most suitable crop based on soil nutrients and environmental conditions.
+The system analyzes parameters such as nitrogen, phosphorus, potassium, pH, temperature, humidity, and rainfall to recommend the best crop.

-The system uses IoT sensors to collect real-time field data, which is then processed by a **machine learning model** to recommend the most suitable crop.
-The system also provides information such as sowing time, growth duration, fertilizer recommendations, and estimated fertilizer cost.

-The project integrates hardware sensors, machine learning models, and a web interface to provide a complete smart farming solution.

-🚜Features

-📡 Real-time data collection using IoT sensors
-🌍 Soil and environmental parameter analysis
+The model is deployed through a Python backend and connected to a simple web-based frontend so users can easily input values and receive recommendations.

+---

+## 🚜 Features

-🌱 AI-based crop recommendation
+* AI-based crop recommendation
-⏳ Crop growth duration prediction
+* Soil nutrient analysis (N, P, K, pH)
+* Climate factor analysis (temperature, humidity, rainfall)
-💊 Fertilizer recommendation
+* Fertilizer recommendation
-💰 Estimated fertilizer cost calculation
+* Estimated fertilizer cost
-📅 Sowing and harvest window estimation
-🌐 Web-based user interface
+* Crop growth duration estimation
+* Harvest window prediction

+---

-🧠 Technologies Used
+## 🧠 Technologies Used

-Software

 * Python
 * Machine Learning (Scikit-learn)